ICL-ml4csec/Clouseau/README.md

 # Clouseau: Hierarchical Multi-Agent Attack Investigation System

 Clouseau is a hierarchical multi-agent system for iterative cyber attack investigation.
 Starting from a point of interest (e.g., a suspicious domain), it autonomously explores incident data sources, issues targeted queries, analyzes evidence, and incrementally reconstructs an attack narrative.
-Clouseau does not require any training or predefined heuristics; instead, it leverages LLMs' understanding of systems and security and their capabilities to correlate and reason about the incident data.
+Clouseau operates without training or predefined heuristics, instead leveraging LLMs' inherent understanding of systems and security to correlate and reason about incident data.
+[Read the paper here](https://www.doc.ic.ac.uk/~maffeis/papers/acsac25.pdf).

 ## Repository High-Level Structure